web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 ## Set Template

-In Rsbuild, you can use [html.template](/config/options/html.html#htmltemplate) and [html.templateByEntries](/config/options/html.html#htmltemplatebyentries) configs to define the path to the custom HTML template.
+In Rsbuild, you can use [html.template](/config/options/html.html#htmltemplate) config to define the path to the custom HTML template.

 ```ts
 export default {